SECOND BUTLER / VALET, 1923-1925

 According to his niece, Maude Braxton, Justin Simms (1887-1947) was born in Waynesboro, Virginia, where the Dooleys met him.
 He was married to Margaret ("Maggie") Bailey of Richmond.

 Mr. Simms first appears in the Richmond city directory in 1918 as a laborer residing at 809 N. 4th Street.
-The 1920 census describes Justin Simms as a thirty-three-year-old black male who could read and write.
+The 1920 census describes Justin Simms as a 33-year-old Black male who could read and write.
 He and his parents were Virginia-born.
-At the time, he was working as a laborer in a coal mine; his wife, Maggie, is listed as a twenty-nine-year-old teacher.
+At the time, he was working as a laborer in a coal mine; his wife, Maggie, is listed as a 29-year-old teacher.
 There are no children listed.
-The couple was boarding in the home of William and Maude Braxton (Maggie Simms's sister and brother-in-law).
+The couple was boarding in the home of William and Maude Braxton (Maggie Simms' sister and brother-in-law).

 Mr. Simms may have come to Maymont in the spring of 1922 as a personal assistant for James Dooley, who had suffered a stroke two years earlier.
 In March, the Dooleys advertised in the News Leader for "an efficient Man Body Servant."
 After James Dooley's death in November 1922, Mr. Simms likely shifted his duties from valet to that of second butler and waiter.
 Oral history indicates that he assisted head butler, William Dilworth.
 His many years' previous experience as a general laborer suggests that he might also have helped with heavier household chores such as stoking the furnace.